JuliaPy/SymPy.jl/README.md

 y.subs(x, 1)
 ```

-The first line calls a provided alias for `sympy.symbols` which is defined to allow a string (or a symbol) as an argument.
-The second, dispatches to `sympy.sin`, as `pi*x` is symbolic, since `x` is and multiplication promotes to a symbolic value.
-The third line uses the dot-call syntax of `PyCall` to call the `subs` method of the symbolic `y` object.
+The first line calls a provided alias for `sympy.symbols` which is
+defined to allow a string (or a symbol) as an argument.
+The second,
+dispatches to `sympy.sin`, as `pi*x` is symbolic-- `x` is, and
+multiplication promotes to a symbolic value.
+The third line uses the
+dot-call syntax of `PyCall` to call the `subs` method of the symbolic
+`y` object.

 Not illustrated above, but classes and other objects from SymPy are